What should employers know about the new variants of COVID-19? How can management teams prepare for new strains?

 Proactive Pandemic Safety Is Top Priority for Redstone

-Since July, employees report their COVID-19 symptoms, exposure, and contacts in ReturnSafe’sdaily health screening app.
+Employees have been reporting their COVID-19 symptoms, exposure, and contacts in ReturnSafe’sdaily health screening app since July 2020.
 Administrators can monitor and respond to screening survey results through a centralized dashboard.
 The solution’s customizability makes it easy to adhere to the constantly evolving guidelines and requirements set forth by local and state public health agencies.
 Redstone estimates that they are saving $154,500 per year by using ReturnSafe for their screening process.

 Redstone also began on-site testing at all of their communities, which, combined with daily health screening, allows them to quickly identify and respond to potential outbreaks.
 By implementing these measures, Redstone has successfully kept their infection rate well below their county’s overall average.